VictorCam/CS461_Project/README.md

 ```

 ## Project Notes (Frontend)
+(If you get issues you might need to delete package-lock.json)
 ```
 (NOTE: the src folder contains the frontend)
 1. using "@" will start at the src folder (when importing a vue file)